vinceskahan/weewx-docker.old/README.md

   * open localhost:8888 in a browser for debian 10    (python3, dpkg)
   * open localhost:8889 in a browser for debian 10    (python3, setup.py)

+  * open localhost:8869 in a browser for centos 7     (python2, setup.py)

+### known issues:
+ * the centos 7 container doesn't log at all, but seems to run fine in brief testing.
+   To do this, I patched logger.py to use the console logger rather than syslog to a socket, using code from Tom (see https://groups.google.com/d/msg/weewx-development/Xx-1k6zxwVY/xgfCYeF9BAAJ)

 ### to stop all containers and delete networks
     docker-compose down
     docker-compose down wee_pkg_deb10    # to shut down just that one pair of containers